Estabrak – Sea; the remains between

 Given the historic and ongoing systematic oppressions underlying the divisive issues we face in Britain today – such as Brexit, the Windrush scandal and environmental breakdown – conversations around identity, loss, homelands and human habits are needed now more than ever.

 The exhibition, an installation of new-media and photography, is influenced by the artists global underwater photographic series ‘World Under Water‘ (WUW), which looks at varying societies’ discourses through the connecting lens of water.
 The first in the series, ‘Omanis Under Water‘ garnered international acclaim, winning multiple prizes including the 2016 Danny Wilson Memorial Award Curators’ Choice Prize.
-The second edition, ‘Brazilians Under Water’, began in 2018 and is in progress.
-Estabrak has recently been interviewed and named one of ‘five incredible underwater artists’ as part of the ‘Pursuit of Beauty: Art Beneath the Waves’ podcast, BBC Radio 2018.
+The second edition, ‘Brazilians Under Water‘, began in 2018 and was nominated for the VIA Arts Prize 2019.
+Estabrak has recently been interviewed on BBC Radio Humber and named one of ‘five incredible underwater artists’ as part of the ‘Pursuit of Beauty: Art Beneath the Waves’ podcast, BBC Radio 2018.

 This work was commissioned by Invisible Dust in partnership with the Ferens Art Gallery for ‘Surroundings‘, a three-year programme of artist residencies and events focusing on environmental themes, produced by the Humber Museums Partnership and Invisible Dust.
 Funded by Arts Council England and the Wellcome Trust.